How much RAM do I need for my laptop?

 Today I will present some testing blocks that may be according to your taste.
 In such blocks, we will test a variety of cases with the question” how much RAM do I need on my Laptop”.

 What is RAM and how does it work and How much RAM do I need For gaming?

 Let’s start with the most common word “RAM” probably you would be confused about.
 “RAM is all about data which needs to store before processing”.
 RAM stands for Random Access Memory.
 It consists of dynamic memory chips that can be written and rewritten with data very quickly.

-However, the memory used for RAM is also volatile, Unlike your hard drive which means that it only holds onto that data while the chip is powered, and is not designed to hold information for long term.
+However, the memory used for RAM is also volatile, Unlike your hard drive which means that it only holds onto that data while the chip is powered, and is not designed to hold information for the long term.